A guide to NSW school students returning to face-to-face learning

 Download this guide

-All schools are returning to full on-campus learning from Monday 25 May.
-All school activities and operations will be in line with Australian Health Protection Principal Committee (AHPPC) and NSW Health guidelines as applicable.
+- schools continue to be safe and operations are in line with Australian Health Protection Principal Committee (AHPPC) and NSW Health guidelines

 School students do not need to follow strict adult physical distancing guidelines, but should follow good hygiene practices like: